pytorch-labs/executorch-examples/cifar/android/CifarETTrainingDemo/README.md

 ## Creation of Android App

-1. Start with a clone of this repository and open the project in Android Studio.
+1. Start with a clone of this repository and open the project in Android Studio executorch-examples/cifar/android/CifarETTrainingDemo/app/build.gradle.kts.

-    **NOTE:** The build configuration in the file `executorch-examples/cifar/android/CifarETTrainingDemo/app/build.gradle.kts`.

 2. Set the minimum SDK version to `API 34`.